 - Burning questions among current MBA students about the consulting career path

-Today, we’re taking a 360-degree view of the management consulting career path.
-We’ll tap into the expertise of Davis Nguyen, CEO of My Consulting Offer, a team of former McKinsey, Bain, and BCG recruiters and consultants who work with aspiring consultants to land interviews and win offers.
-Since its founding, at least 85% of My Consulting Offer’s clients receive at least 1 consulting offer with many receiving multiple.
+In this post, we’re taking a 360-degree view of the management consulting career path.
+To do so, we’ve tapped into the expertise of Davis Nguyen, CEO of My Consulting Offer.
+His team of former McKinsey, Bain, and BCG recruiters and consultants work with aspiring consultants to land interviews and win offers.
+Since its founding, at least 85% of My Consulting Offer’s clients receive at least one consulting offer, with many receiving multiple.

 We also cull advice from the former MBA Admissions Officers on the Stacy Blackman Consulting (SBC) team.
 Specifically, we’ll learn how applicants from the consulting career path can differentiate themselves from the traditional pool.
 Plus, we’ll tackle how applicants who have pre or post-MBA consulting careers can best position themselves—especially as they aspire to the elite business schools of Harvard, Stanford, and Wharton.

 Curious about your chances of getting into a top B-school?
 Contact us to talk strategy with a free 15-minute advising session with an SBC Principal Consultant.